wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 We don't talk about the social mode.

-Alternative statement: Thou shalt never recite the Dual Cognitive Mode Hypothesis.
+Alternative statement: Thou shalt never recite (or tolerate the recitation of) the Dual Cognitive Mode Hypothesis in its entirety.

 ## Second Rule